sapply(1:5, sqrt)

 2 + 3

 Never redefine built-in operators in real code.
-The example above is to show you what R is made of, not to suggest a workflow.
-Code that redefines + is code that nobody (including you, six months later) will be able to read.
+The example above exists to show you what R is made of, not to suggest a workflow.
+Code that redefines + is code that nobody, including you six months later, will be able to read.

 Exercises

-1. Rewrite 10 - 3 as an explicit function call using backticks.
+10 - 3as an explicit function call using backticks. - Rewrite